greenelab/vae_pancancer/simulation_results.md

 In each dataset, we simulated two different groups of samples.
 For example, when `n = 500`, the groups of samples include the following correlation structure.
+Note that this is _not_ the actual correlational structure, but is the underlying structure that is then sampled from stochastically given the gene modules described below.

 ![](figures/simulation/example_eigen_sample_plot.png?raw=true)